Guide: Flexible vs. Stiff Running Shoes

 What stiff shoes are mostly about is responsiveness: you can raise the stiffness of the shoes to improve speed and economy, but only up to a point.
 After that, performance drops.
 However, that point isn’t fully understood.

-Even though the brands are working hard on it, it still can’t be fully dissected because no runner’s body is the same: and that’s why the individual approach is important.
-It’s also why carbon-plated premium shoes might work better for elite runners than for recreational (slower, heavier) runners.
+Even though the brands are working hard on it, it still can’t be fully dissected because no runner’s body is the same, and that’s why the individual approach is important.
+It’s also why carbon-plated premium shoes might work better for elite runners who land on the forefoot than for recreational (slower, heavier) runners.
+This is an illustrative example of what happens to running performance when the stiffness of the shoes increases (as explained in this study).

-This study has shown that stiffness is beneficial if it does not disturb the natural joint flexion).
+This study has shown that stiffness is beneficial if it does not disturb the natural joint flexion.

 3 steps to go stiffer